DAP2022/DataScienceTrainingCurriculum/Other_DS_Initiatives/README.md

 # <h3 align="center"> Additional JAX Data Science Training Initiatives </h3>
 There are several additional Data Science Initiatives at JAX.
 In this folder, you will find the syllabuses and additional information for programs as they become available.

 1. **Biomedical Data Science in Context (BDSiC)**: This is a two-week residential program that is aimed at undergraduates.
 It has been taught twice so far, once in May 2025 and once in January 2026.
 You will find the *proposed* syllabus for the January 2027 iteration [here](BDSiC_Syllabus_2027.docx).
+Materials for the course will be posted closer to the start date.

 2. **Monthly Data Science Lunch-and-Learn**: This will feature short presentations and hands-on activities in the realm of Data Science, and Ai literacy & fluency.
 A proposed schedule will be uploaded here in the Fall of 2026.